A Salute to the Sun

 I love the Earth Salutations so much that I’ve illustrated the sequence which you can download for free on the Earth Salutations page.

-I’ve also recorded an Earth Salutations video with a couple of variations, depending on how much flexibility you have in your lower back.
+I’ve also recorded an Earth Salutations video with a couple of variations (see below), depending on how much flexibility you have in your lower back.

 Let me know which one you love more – sun or earth!